 2. Your level of customer service is either poor or lacking

-The level of customer service you offer goes a long way to helping you attract new customers, and continue to satisfy your regulars.
+The level of customer service you offer goes a long way to helping you attract new shoppers and continue to satisfy your regulars.
 More specifically, it can mean the difference between gaining loyal customers or struggling with fair-weather ones.

 The above example speaks more to a store’s overall retail brand.
-You could also look at customer service from a product level point of view.
+You could also look at customer service from a product-level point of view.

 That said, it’s worth adding a caveat here.
 There is a big difference between poor customer service and service that is perceived as non-existent by a customer.
 While the first is your fault, the second has nothing to do with you.